fyngyrz/NWS-Temperature/README.md

 Hawaii or Guam.

 Well hey, why should they be consistent?
 It only scares the cats.
-However, as cats have been known on occasion to be scared of nothing, I tried New York City \(xxxMTRjfk\) and Miami Florida \(xxxMTRmia\), and both of those worked fine.
+However, as cats have been known on occasion to be scared of nothing, and I have some serious trust issues, I tried New York City
+\(xxxMTRjfk\) and Miami Florida \(xxxMTRmia\), and... both of those worked fine.
 As does Los Angeles \(xxxMTRlax\) So I don't quite know what to make of their pronouncement.
 Obsolete information?
 Who knows, it's the USG.
 "Western region" could mean everything west of Moscow for all I know.
 My cats concur, and additionally note that mice exist in all these regions, so the weather everywhere needs to be known in order that one doesn't go outside to catch mice and find one's ears and tail exposed to unacceptably low temperatures.

 I find the whole thing inconsistantly consistent, which is consistent with my general impression of pretty much everything the USG is involved